Home

 This toffee recipe was given to me by Donna Anderson who was generous enough to allow me to post it on this web site.
 I guess she doesn't mind that the secret to great English toffee is out!

-This is one of the best almond toffee recipes out there.
+This is one of the best almond toffees out there.
 It has just the right texture and the flavor is delicious.
-You won't be able to stop eating it.
-It's that good.
+You won’t be able to stop eating it.
+It’s that good.

-I haven't tried this recipe with milk chocolate -- yet (I'm a huge fan of milk chocolate) because it's been so good with semi-sweet.
+I haven’t tried this recipe with milk chocolate yet, as I’m a huge fan of milk chocolate.
+I’m sure you could substitute it but it’s so good with semi sweet I haven’t bothered to try it.
 When I do I will let you know how it turns out.

 So if you are looking for something really special to make for the Holidays, Valentines Day, or any day, try this recipe and experience it for yourself.